nikitavoloboev/data/working-on/Ideas.md

 	- similar to my [alfred edit files](https://github.com/nikitavoloboev/alfred-edit-files) but instead of it reading one file, you pass in some CSV file instead and it will parse it to show in Alfred
 		- can use that for many things
 - quickly search through my entire Pixave library
 - workflow like [Safari Assistant](https://git.deanishe.net/deanishe/alfred-safari-assistant) but for Chrome
+- Workflow to search through all my Facebook friends (if there is API for that)

 ## Web
 - [Your life as little boxes](https://github.com/nikitavoloboev/boxes)